Gateway Industrial-Organizational Psychologists

 Emily Ingalls, Ph.D., Webmaster

-Emily is a Director, Organizational Consulting at Psychological Associates, a consulting firm that specializes in the selection, development, and retention of top talent.
-Emily focuses primarily on executive assessment, coaching, and learning and development, and is certified to facilitate PA's proprietary leadership workshop Leadership Through People Skills.
-Prior to her work at Psychological Associates, Emily worked for a large manufacturing company in St. Louis as well as for a non-profit organization providing service to those with developmental disabilities.
+Emily is a Senior Research Analyst at Edward Jones.
+In this role, Emily partners with others across the firm on Branch-related projects and research initiatives with a focus on analytics and research design.
+Prior to joining Edward Jones, Emily worked for Psychological Associates, a consulting firm that specializes in the selection, development, and retention of top talent.
+Her focus was primarly on executive assessment, coaching, and learning and development, and she is certified to facilitate PA's proprietary leadership workshop Leadership Through People Skills.
+Emiyl has also worked for a large manufacturing company in St. Louis as well as for a non-profit organization providing services to those with developmental disabilities.